-Knitted penguin jumpers
+Knitted little penguin jumpers

-Penguin Jumpers are not a fashion statement!
+Penguin jumpers are adorable but they are not a fashion statement

 438 little penguins were affected by the last major oil spill near Phillip Island in 2001.
-96% were successfully saved with the help of penguin jumpers, rehabilitated at the Wildlife Clinic and released back into the wild.
+Of those, 96% were successfully saved with the help of penguin jumpers, rehabilitated at the Wildlife Clinic and released back into the wild.
 Read more about the benefits of using penguin jumpers when rehabilitating oiled little penguins here.